UlrichNyx/rust/readme.md

 # Chapter 5: Using Structs 🏗️

 I built custom types using structs.
 This chapter taught me how to create and use structs to structure complex data, like building a program that models user information.
-The structs I built was for calculations using a Rectangle and displaying a todo list for users.
+The structs I built were for calculations using a Rectangle and displaying a todo list for users.

 # Chapter 6: Enums and Pattern Matching 🎭

 This chapter was all about enums and pattern matching, which is a powerful way to handle different cases in Rust.
 I used enums to create a simple application that responds differently based on various inputs and learned to match them efficiently.
 I built a small matching of transportation methods to the time it takes for them to travel a certain distance.

-Please feel free to read through or use any of the code here .
+Please feel free to read through or use any of the code here.

 ~ UlrichNyx
 <img src="https://64.media.tumblr.com/9e501ee6984a28f60f5dc244606548e0/tumblr_n9rijb2Un21r7tm2fo1_500.gif" width="164" height="64" alt="Suicune Run">